 Their popularity stems from their versatility and multipurpose use, which allows them to be used in a variety of settings, such as construction sites, workshops, plant sites and mines.

 Franna cranes have a lifting capacity between 10 to 25 tonnes and thanks to their genius Australian design; they can be driven on public roads to transport supplies or equipment between job sites.
-Thanks to

 By transporting heavy equipment and supplies on your own, you can reduce hefty labour costs and costs associated with waiting for external machinery to move equipment for you, as well as the time normally wasted while you break down equipment, pack it onto transport and get it to the next site.